-If you purchase shares of our common stock in this offering, you will experience immediate dilution of \$5.01 per share based on the initial public offering price because the price that you pay will be substantially greater than the adjusted pro forma net tangible book value per share of common stock that you acquire.
+If you purchase shares of our common stock in this offering, you will experience immediate dilution of \$5.37 per share based on the mid-point of the range on the cover page of this prospectus because the price that you pay will be substantially greater than the adjusted pro forma net tangible book value per share of common stock that you acquire.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the price of the shares being sold in this offering when they purchased their shares of our capital stock.
 If outstanding options to purchase our common stock are exercised, you will experience additional dilution.
 See the section entitled "Dilution" in this prospectus for a more detailed description of this dilution.